saeidex/dashboard/docs/color-themes.md

 # Color Themes

-This CRM application now supports multiple color themes!
+This takumitex application now supports multiple color themes!
 Users can customize the appearance of the application by choosing from various color schemes.

 ## Available Color Themes